 other material changes or adjustments to the new adult group projected benefit costs.

+any changes to the benefit plan offered to the new adult group.

 For states that did not cover the new adult group in previous rating periods:

 descriptions of any differences of the benefit plan offered to the .) population adult groupnon-newother covered populations (i.e., the population and new adult group